candidtim/f2-commander/README.md

    - [x] Order entries by name, size, time (last modification time)
    - [x] Filter entries with glob
    - [x] Directory summary in the file listing footer
-   - [ ] "List dirs first/inline" toggle
+   - [x] "List dirs first/inline" toggle
+   - [x] Ordering by name case sensitivity on/off
    - [ ] Quick search: navigate file list by typing in the file names
    - [ ] Navigate to path (enter path, with auto-completion)
    - [ ] Bookmarks (set and navigate to the bookmarks)